flaamjab/kumo/README.md

 ## Getting started

+To get the latest version of the library, clone this repository and reference the project under [src/Kumo](src/Kumo) in your solution.

+## Examples

 > Please note that the library is work in progress.
 >
-> Some features may be unimplemented, while others may contain major bugs.
+> Some features are yet to be implemented, while others may contain major bugs.

-To get the latest version of the library, clone this repository and reference the project under [src/Kumo](src/Kumo) in your solution.

-## Examples
+>
+> The library API is still subject to change.

 The examples here demonstrate some of the basic functionality.